planetrobbie/terraform-gcp-hashistack/README.md

 If you're lucky you should have an output giving you ip addresses of consul and vault nodes.

+    Outputs:

+    Vault IPs = [
+        35.X33.6.X3,
+        35.X95.59.X7
+    ]
+    consul IPs = [
+        35.X89.235.X90,
+        35.X41.245.X6,
+        35.X41.130.X4
+    ]

+We deliberately refrain ourselves to use modules to keep everything in a single repository to make it more readable and to ease troubleshooting.

 ## Ansible workflow